tomwhross/wishlist/README.md

 1. (_Optional_) Create the virtual environment of your choice.
-This application was built with Python 3.8.5, so I recomment using a combination of [_pyenv_](https://github.com/pyenv/pyenv) and the virtual environment manager in the standart library:
+This application was built with Python 3.8.5, so I recomment using a combination of [_pyenv_](https://github.com/pyenv/pyenv) and the virtual environment manager in the standard library:

 ```
 $> mkdir py385 && cd py385